saminakhaliq/CovidCare/README.md

 # NEW FEATURE 4: Digestible news reel

 The Daily Reel aims to lessen content and news overload by offering a look at the day through key pertinent headlines for the user based on location.
+The reel would animate on its own and user can tap to next headline.

 ![Alt text](https://github.com/saminakhaliq/CovidCare/blob/main/App%20Screenshots/Feature4.png "Feature 4")